 Ayurveda YOGA Series | What is YOGA?

-The detailed all-encompassing meaning of Yoga is, it is a way of living which is scientifically conceived, experimentally developed and evolved through the nurturing of many a learned personalities enabling the humankind to purify the strata of existence beginning from the physical visible state, the Annamaya Kosha ascending to the functional physiological state, Praanamaya Kosha then to the subtler mental state, Manomaya Kosha proceeding to the intellectual state, Jnanamaya Kosha and further up to the knowledge state Vijnaanamaya Kosha and ultimately culminating in the realization of the Divine Bliss, reaching the goal at the Aanandamaya Kosha which has neither parallels nor opposites.
+The detailed all-encompassing meaning of Yoga is, it is a way of living that is scientifically conceived, experimentally developed, and evolved through the nurturing of many learned personalities enabling the humankind to purify the strata of existence beginning from the physical visible state, the Annamaya Kosha ascending to the functional physiological state, Praanamaya Kosha then to the subtler mental state, Manomaya Kosha proceeding to the intellectual state, Jnanamaya Kosha and further up to the knowledge state Vijnaanamaya Kosha and ultimately culminating in the realization of the Divine Bliss, reaching the goal at the Aanandamaya Kosha which has neither parallel nor opposites.